From regular black holes to horizonless objects: quasi-normal modes, instabilities and spectroscopy: Study of perturbations

 For the RBH cases, the two boundaries from which we integrate are spatial infinity, where we impose the solution to be a purely outgoing wave, and the horizon, where we impose the solution to be a purely ingoing wave.

 For the horizonless cases, we still impose the solution to be purely outgoing at spatial infinity, but for the other boundary condition we make a different choice for the two families.
 The Bardeen-like metrics with $\ell > \ell_\text{ext}$ describe ultracompact stars thus we impose regularity conditions at the origin.
-Note that in this way we are assuming that the perturbation can travel through the entire object with negligible interaction with matter.
+Note that in this way we are assuming that the test field perturbations can travel through the entire object with negligible interaction with matter (while in the gravitational perturbations case such interaction is self-contained in the equations of motion).
+Of course, this assumption may at this point seem unjustified, it is nonetheless the only one that we can do without introducing a specific, and at this stage arbitrary, coupling between the object's matter and our test field (see however our comment about absorption below).
 The SV metric with $\ell > 2M$ represents instead a traversable wormhole.
 Its throat, differently from a horizon, is traversable in both directions.
 Since the geometry on the two sides of the wormhole throat is symmetric, we assume that the perturbation will inherit the symmetry of the background.
 This assumption translates into perfect reflection at the throat, which we implement by demanding the perturbation to vanish there, \ie\ $\psi(\ell)= 0$.

 Both the above assumptions can in principle be modified, \eg\ for the limit ultra compact object of Bardeen-like geometries we could introduce an absorption coefficient associated to the star matter or in the wormhole case we could assume asymmetric stimulation of the wormhole mouth.
 We leave these extensions of the present study for future investigations.